latrodektus/UFC-Beard-Data/readme.md

 ### Power analysis of this result: how many more fights would bearded fighters would've needed to win to get a significant result

+Not running this dynamically, because the current version of the figure takes about an hour of computation time on a normal computer.

 ![power analysis](figures/power_analysis.png) The observed proportion of wins by bearded competitors was 49.3 % .
 We would have detected a significant effect at 58 % (on average) suggesting that that our method and sample size had sufficient power to detect a reasonable sized competitive advantage--if it had existed.

 The fact that at this sample size the proportion of victories by bearded competitors is so close to 50% suggests that any effect of beards on competitive outcomes, if it exists at all, is vanishing small.